945395789/RDS_Dataset/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/w/945395789/RDS_Dataset?style=for-the-badge) ![GitHub last commit](https://img.shields.io/github/last-commit/945395789/RDS_Dataset?style=for-the-badge) ![GitHub repo size](https://img.shields.io/github/repo-size/945395789/RDS_Dataset?style=for-the-badge)

-The **RDS (Reinforced-concrete Damage Segmentation) Dataset** is a high-quality image dataset designed for the semantic segmentation of damage in reinforced concrete (RC) structures.
+The **RDS (Rust-induced Damage Segmentation) Dataset** is a high-quality image dataset designed for the semantic segmentation of damage in reinforced concrete (RC) structures.
 This dataset focuses on common structural defects arising from rebar corrosion, providing a valuable resource for developing and evaluating computer vision models.

 All images were captured in real-world underground parking garages and have been meticulously annotated manually at the pixel level.